chinamike65/hugo-tuolesi/content/book3/book3en.md

 At this time, great energy will naturally be accumulated and many karmic obstacles will be eliminated.

-2. Reciting the kindness of the master inspires respect For ordinary disciples, the belief that the guru is a Buddha is not strong enough, and many people do not have a deep understanding of the kindness of the guru.
+2. Reciting the kindness of the master inspires respect

+For ordinary disciples, the belief that the guru is a Buddha is not strong enough, and many people do not have a deep understanding of the kindness of the guru.

 Therefore, you should always think about the kindness of your guru, which will help you to increase your faith and respect for your guru.

-(1) Master En wins Buddha 127
+(1) The Master's Compassion surpasses Buddha's

+127

 Teacher's kindness always surpasses all Buddhas.
 A teacher is a Buddha, a teacher is the same as a Buddha, but in terms of kindness, the kindness of a teacher is greater than that of all the Buddhas.
 In the past innumerable kalpas, countless Buddhas were born, but none of us deserved to meet them.

-According to the classic records, in the sage kalpa we are now in, there will be a thousand Buddhas born.
+According to the classic records, in the Saha kalpa we are now in, there will be a thousand Buddhas born.
 Buddha Shakyamuni is the fourth Buddha.
-Buddha Muni and Buddha Kasyapa) were born to guide and educate sentient beings, but none of us encountered them.
+Buddha Shakyamuni and Buddha Kasyapa were born to guide and educate sentient beings, but none of us encountered them.

 Now, we have met the guru, and the guru also taught us the full circle teaching of liberation and enlightenment, and guided us.

-Therefore, although the merits of the master are equal to those of the Buddhas, the kindness of our teachings is greater than that of all the Buddhas.
+Therefore, although the merits of the master are equal to those of the Buddhas, the kindness of our teacher is greater than that of all the Buddhas.

-Master Potoba once said, to the effect that: For ordinary practitioners, the appearance of the Buddha is the icing on the cake, but the appearance of the guru is a blessing in disguise, and the kindness of the guru is even greater.
+Master Potoba once said, to the effect that:

+For ordinary practitioners, the appearance of the Buddha is the icing on the cake, but the appearance of the guru is a blessing in disguise, and the kindness of the guru is even greater.

 Because in the early stage of learning, you will generally not see the Buddha, let alone accept the teachings of the Buddha.

 Only after one has cultivated to a certain level and reached a certain level, can one see the Buddha, and even hear the Buddha speak sutras.

-However, at this time, the cultivators have reached a very high level, and even if they cannot see the Buddha, the achievement may be a matter of one day to the next.
+However, once the cultivators have reached a very high level, and even if they cannot see the Buddha, the achievement may be a matter of one day to the next.

 But the guru is different.
 The guru usually pulls the disciples back from the brink of the three evil realms when the disciples are just learning Buddhism, or even before they learn Buddhism, saves their Dharmakaya's wisdom and life, and leads them to liberation.